ToastedBeanz/-Team-Name-Website/README.md

 - Setting up the main page
 - doing something else idk

-## README.md will be imprived later
+## README.md will be improved later